akka/akka-http/docs/src/main/paradox/compatibility-guidelines.md

 ### Compatibility with Akka

-Akka HTTP 10.2.x is (binary) compatible with Akka >= $akka.minimum.version25$ and Akka >= $akka.minimum.version26$ and future Akka 2.x versions that are released during the lifetime of Akka HTTP 10.2.x.
+Akka HTTP 10.4.x is (binary) compatible with Akka >= $akka.minimum.version$ and future Akka 2.x versions that are released during the lifetime of Akka HTTP 10.4.x.
 To facilitate supporting multiple minor versions of Akka we do not depend on `akka-stream` explicitly but mark it as a `provided` dependency in our build.
 That means that you will *always* have to add a manual dependency to `akka-stream`.